isabelroses/website/content/custom-lib-nixossystem.md

 eval produced by our Darwin eval.
 This is needed so we can actually swap to the configuration, otherwise it won't work at all.

+### The final touch

 The final and maybe the best bit is adding `inputs'`.
-For those who are unaware of flake-parts, you probaly are not aware of the greatness that is `inputs'`.
+For those who are unaware of flake-parts, you probably are not aware of the greatness that is `inputs'`.
-The diff below showes the advantage of using `inputs'` over `inputs` for accessing packages.
+The diff below shows the advantage of using `inputs'` over `inputs` for accessing packages.

 ```diff